 - Take good care of yourself and stay positive.
 Take a stroll in the park or your garden and just relax.
 Continue with your exercises, i.e., if you exercise but don’t tire yourself out.
 Get plenty of rest and eat wholesome food.

 - Allow your feelings to flow.
 Don’t try to stop that bout of sadness if it passes over you.
 You need to allow yourself to feel sad now and then so you can clear up the clogged feelings.
 Trying to suppress them will only make them stronger and worse to deal with later.

-Early Pregnancy Signs and Symptoms
+Signs and Symptoms of Early Pregnancy

-- Feeling a bit off, unsettling and queasy in the stomach.
+- Feeling a bit off, unsettling, and queasy in the stomach.

 - Enhanced sense of smell.

 - You may feel tired all the time especially after lunch and dinner.

 Some women experience the signs of pregnancy in their two-week wait phase, but others may not.
 If you don’t experience the common symptoms of pregnancy in the two weeks’ time, wait and don’t get anxious.
 If you have waited for too long, these 14 days will pass too, don’t you stress yourself.
 Wait for it and you’ll soon get the good news!